WeblateOrg/weblate/docs/user/checks.rst

 Starting spaces
 ~~~~~~~~~~~~~~~

-Source and translation do not both start with same number of spaces.
+Source and translation do not both start with the same number of spaces.

-Space in beginning is usually used for indentation in the interface and thus
+A space in the beginning is usually used for indentation in the interface and thus
 is important to keep.

 .. _check-end-space: